Battles and metamorphoses of a woman

 “After his works in which violence in the main focus, Édouard Louis surprised me with a text in which tenderness sets the tone.
 The book describes the challenging battles of a woman trying to be herself, to make her own choices.
 But most of all, it is about the slow rapprochement between a son and his mother.”

-by Édouard Louis
+after the book by Édouard Louis

-translation Ivo van Hove
+direction, translation and adaptation Ivo van Hove

 costume design An d’Huys